Merutilm/RFF-2.0/README.md

 - A program that achieves extremely fast `Power-2 Mandelbrot set`.

+- The application is built with the Vulkan API.

 - This program uses `Fast-period-guessing`*(a.k.a.
 FPG)* which I developed.
 It automatically generates the `longest period` of the selected location.
 This value is unmodifiable.